oVirt/ovirt-site/source/feature/engine/hostdev-passthrough.html.md

 The device shouldn't have any host driver attached to it to avoid issues with the host driver unbinding and re-binding to the device[3].
 One of the options for this is pci-stub:

 First determine PCI vendor and device ids that need to be bound to pci-stub.
-This can be done by using \`lspci\` from pciutils package.
+This can be done by using `lspci -nn` from pciutils package.

     $ lspci -nn
     ...